Richie Tozier: Comedy

 Richie is known as being the comedian of The Losers Club, often telling jokes at inappropriate times, which leads to his friends often saying "Beep Beep, Richie" when they want him to stop talking.
 Richie's humor has been viewed as being either a defense mechanism, or a call for attention.
 It has been speculated that Richie uses his comedy as a defense mechanism, to hide his fear of not only Pennywise, but his fear of not being accepted by The Losers Club.
-Once Richie has his first encounter with Pennywise, his comedy turns into a coping mechanism as well, hiding his fears of the supernatural being and the possibility of his death at the hands of the creature.
-Strictly in It Chapter Two, it has been interpreted by some fans that Richie's comedic defense mechanism also doubles as him hiding his romantic feelings for Eddie Kaspbrak.
+Once Richie has his first encounter with Pennywise, his comedy turns into a coping mechanism as well, hiding his fears of the supernatural being and the possibility of his death at the hands of the creature while also hiding his feelings for Eddie Kaspbrak.
 It has also been speculated that Richie's comedy derives from a feeling of neglect by his parents, and as a cry for attention from his friends.
 He wants to have the attention and love from his friends that he doesn't receive at home from his parents.
+However, Jason Fusch, One of the writers of It: Welcome to Derry, stated in an interview that "the only two men she [Marge] ever truly loved in her life were the boy who saved her as an adolescent and the son she'd later have".
+Thus, it is unlikely that the film version was neglected, and it is possible he instead merely felt misunderstood, especially when considering his sexuality.